Vegan Vegetarian Recipes

 4 large parsnips, sliced

-1. Combine carrots, parsnips, and water in a 3-quart (3 liter) saucepan.
-Cover and bring to a boil over high heat.
-Turn heat down and steam until softened, about 5 to 7 minutes.
+1. Combine the carrots, parsnips, and water in a 3-quart (3 liter) saucepan.
+Cover the pan and bring to a boil over high heat.
+Reduce the heat to low and steam the vegetables about 5 to 7 minutes, or until they are fork tender.

 Here's a unique side dish to serve with festive meals where chestnuts take center stage.
 Since fresh chestnuts require some patience with the peeling process, it's always best to prepare them the day ahead.
 If time permits, the entire dish can be prepared ahead and chilled in a serving dish that can be heated gently in the oven the following day.